dfinity/examples/motoko/invoice-canister/README.md

 +    },
 }
 ```
 As the Invoice Canister `Invoice.mo` is now a class actor, **it is not necessary** to add its canister entry in `dfx.json` as a dependency in the other canister's entry that uses it.
-Instead an invoice canister actor reference can be instantiated with the actor class constructor passing in the canister id of the deployed invoice canister; the type reference of this actor class can be included in two ways.
+Instead an invoice canister actor reference can be instantiated with the actor class constructor passing in the canister id of the deployed invoice canister.
+The type reference of this actor class can be included in two ways.

 One way is demonstrated in the [motoko-seller-client Seller canister](./examples/motoko-seller-client/src/backend/Seller.mo) which imports the type directly as the `Invoice.mo` file.
 The other way to do this, which can be used when creating an invoice canister actor in a separate project, is to copy the `Types.mo` file into that project and using the `InvoiceCanisterAPI` type declaration (at the bottom of `Types.mo`) as the type reference for constructing the invoice canister actor in that project's canister's code.